-eBay sellers are always looking for strategies to grow their businesses and leverage what they have already established.
-One way to move an eBay business forward and outsource part of the work is to partner with a fulfillment company.
-This can be done in several ways including using Amazon Fulfillment, or private services such as Selery or Radial.
-Before discussing the logistics of third-party fulfillment, let's examine the benefits of using a fulfillment service.
+One way to move an eBay business forward and to outsource part of the work is to partner with a fulfillment company.
+The eBay retailer can do this in several ways including using Amazon Fulfillment, or private services such as Selery or Radial.
+Before discussing the logistics or securing the services of third-party fulfillment, it is important to examine the benefits the fulfillment service will offer.

 Logistics of Using a Third-Party for Fulfillment